MarcCoquand/Decoder/README.md

 model.
 This makes it easier to write business logic separately from the acquisition of the data.

-ecoders are great for
+Decoders are great for validating and converting data from various sources:
-validating and converting data from various sources: Kafka data, request bodies or APIs to name a few examples.
+Kafka, request bodies or APIs to name a few examples.

 ## Tutorial